Academic Challenges and Health Impairments: AIMS/RD-ISP Modifications Plan or 504 Accommodations Plan (Grades 3–12)

-Please note that funds have been allocated by the federal government for the public education system to provide families that choose private education for their children an evaluation to qualify for an ISP.
+Please note that funds have been allocated by the federal government for the public education system to provide families that choose private education for their children an evaluation to qualify for a RD-ISP.
 This is done through the family’s Resident District.
-They will evaluate and assess your child for an ISP.
-If your child qualifies, they will write, manage, and own the ISP.
+They will evaluate and assess your child for a RD-ISP.
+If your child qualifies, they will write, manage, and own the RD-ISP.
 Enlightium Academy’s AIMS/504/ISP Coordinator will collaborate with them to provide adaptations and/or accommodations for each student as the Resident District deems necessary and in accordance with our ability to meet those needs.

 The process typically takes some time and course assignment may be delayed as your Resident District finalizes documentation.
 In the meantime, students in grades 3–8 may continue to work on Bible courses and all students will have access to EA’s Student Orientation course.

 Academic Intervention Measures and Support (AIMS) (Grades 3–12)

 The AIMS program was developed from Enlightium Academy’s acknowledgment of the restrictive laws that govern educational funding for students with academic challenges and our desire to support the needs of our students by providing academic interventions and accommodations without a Resident District ISP.
 EA accepts diagnostic documentation and doctor’s letters of recommendation from parents.
 Parents are a member of our team when creating Academic Intervention Measures and Support (AIMS) for their child.

 - EA will use the diagnostic documentation provided by parent(s)

 - EA’s vice principal's expertise in the used curriculum,

 - The child’s guidance counselor's background knowledge, and